11 Best Online Respiratory Therapy Training Programs

 Most programs take about two years from start to finish.

-They usually involve getting an associate’s degree in respiratory therapy, then passing the RRT exam, earning your certification, and at last getting your license.
+They usually involve getting an associate’s degree in respiratory therapy, then passing the RRT exam, earning your certification, and finally getting your license.

 If you decide to get a bachelor’s degree or if you need to take the exam multiple times, it may take you longer to get your certification.